azophy/twitter-go-zero-100kRPS/articles/3-basic-db-optimization.md

 - we'll try basic DB optimizations that wouldn't change many app logic or db structures first:

 1. add docker setting for psql config file
+2. add number of psql connection
   - confirm by running `docker compose exec postgres psql -U postgres -c 'show max_connections;'`
-2. add number of psql connection
 3. analyze difference
+  - increasing number of connection increase the number of requests for write operations around 3x (from ~1k to 3k)
+  - interestingly the read operations doesn't seems to be affected.
+If anything, it seemed to be decreasing
 4. add indexing
 5. analyze
 6. more db tuning